Andijan: Geography

-Andijan is located 450 m above sea level in the south-eastern edge of the Fergana Valley near Uzbekistan's border with Kyrgyzstan.
+Andijan is located 450 m above sea level on the southeastern edge of the Fergana Valley, near Uzbekistan's border with Kyrgyzstan.
 By road it is 22 km northeast of Asaka and 68.6 km southeast of Namangan.
-Andijonsoy flows along the city.

-Food

-Andijan is also known with fascinating dishes, one of the most popular food is Plov also known (Osh) in the local language.
-Nevertheless, there are some other delicious foods as well such as Somsa, Monti and Dolma in the local language.
-However, Andijan is also known for its dance called Andijan polka and it has been reported that this dance history goes all the way back to the old centuries.

 Climate

-Andijan has a cold semi-arid climate (Köppen climate classification BSk) with cold winters and hot summers, rendering a very continental nature, although winters are milder than one might expect for a location in Central Asia.
-Rainfall is generally light and erratic.
-Summers are particularly dry.
+Andijan has a cold semi-arid climate (Köppen climate classification BSk) with cold winters and hot summers, with a very continental climate, although winters are milder than one might expect for a location in Central Asia.
+Rainfall is generally light and erratic, and summers are particularly dry.

+Fertile soils, abundance of heat and light, long frost-free period (about 210 days a year) favor the cultivation of heat-loving crops - cotton, mulberry, citrus and other subtropical crops in the vicinity of the city.

+Andijan is surrounded by the foothills of the Pamir and Tian Shan mountains, which in summer are covered with snowy peaks, and in the lower reaches are enveloped by forest groves of walnut and coniferous forests.

+Winters are usually mild and short.
+Winds are weaker than in the western parts of the valley, averaging 5 m/s, and average annual precipitation is 232 mm per year.
+Summers are comparatively less hot than in Central Asia.

+Canals and rivers

+Main water arteries of Andijan city: